CyVerse-learning-materials/container_camp_workshop_2019/cyverse/de_docker.rst

 |img_building_1|

-- If there is no error, it indicates successful integration of the tool.
+- If there is no error message, you have successfully integrated the tool.

 .. _Create a UI for the tool in DE: